 In 2011 his Pissed-Up Chat Show featured Smith as host who was sober, and his guests were drunk.
 In 2013, 2014 and 2017 Smith present his trio of Leonard Cohen tribute shows.
 These featured The Smithereens who have since become a regular fixture with Smith singing the classic songs of Cohen with comedy asides.
 The shows, all of which I attended, were big hits at the Fringe.

 In 2015, Oh Hazel was a very personal and poetic tribute to his mother with very poignant and funny prose building up a picture of her struggle with dementia and life.

 In 2017, he made a guest appearance at Angel Comedy for a Christmas show where the old master conducted the audience in singing traditional carols with substitute rude words.

 In August 2018, Smith’s show Syd told the story of his father who fought at El Alamein, became a Prisoner of War and ended up in Colditz Castle in Germany.
 In the 1950s his father became a Policeman patrolling the streets of London’s Southbank and meeting characters who evaded arrest.
 Smith told the story with poignancy, comedy and music and was backed by the ever-faithful Smithereens.
 The show was a touching tribute from a fringe legend to his dad.

-One of the best innovators and an absolute fringe legend, Arthur Smith has always delivered very entertaining and humorous shows at the Edinburgh Festival and beyond.
+One of the best innovators and an absolute fringe legend, Smith has always delivered very rewarding and humorous shows at the Edinburgh Festival and beyond.